metricly/metricly-docs/content/integrations/agents/LINUX-agent/LINUX-standard-install.md

 ----
 ## Standard Install

-For users taking advantage of our Capacity Monitoring features, use the following standard install method.
+For users taking advantage of our Capacity Monitoring (or all) features, follow the steps below.

 ### 1. Copy Install Command From Linux Integration Setup Page